 This work consists of the removal and salvage or removal and disposal of equipment, materials or refuse that are not designated or permitted to remain.
+The engineer will instruct the contractor of what equipment or materials will be salvaged and where the contractor should deliver salvaged equipment/materials.
+The engineer will instruct the contractor of what equipment, materials and refuse to be disposed of.
 Contractor will dispose of these items in a manner that complies with all state and federal regulations governing disposal.